 Talking to customers

-The buyer will also assess your relationship with customers, the impact a change in ownership may have, and gauge how much they want you to help post-sale for a smooth transition.
+The best way for a buyer to rate products and services is to talk to current customers.
+The buyer will also assess your relationship with customers, the impact a change in ownership may have, and gauge how much they’ll need you for a smooth transition.

 Talking to suppliers